Housing recession and business opportunities.

 Fortunately for my business, the last deep recession of the late eighties and early nineties came at a time when I was hungry for success and completely focussed and driven by opportunity.

-For some, that drive did not grip them tight enough and sadly those business' failed.
-The UK went into a recession that took many casualties and deep financial wounds that took years to heal.
+For some, that drive did not grip them tight enough and sadly many businesses failed.
+The UK went into a recession and it took many casualties and left deep financial wounds that would take many years to heal.

 However, for those that are keen and astute there will be opportunities abound.
 No one likes to profit from another persons grief but if you do not provide a service then surely, someone else will.